Discover the best things to see and do in the Bay of Kotor in Montenegro. Choose from boat trips, walking tours, historical sites and many more!

 The great thing about the bay is it's so compact, whichever one of these you choose to stay near, you can reach any of the others within an hour.
 In fact, Kotor and Tivat are only 10-15 minutes apart by car.

-The Bay of Kotor is the most popular place to stay with western tourists.
-The villages dotted around the Bay of Kotor offer you an authentic Montenegrin experience and have all the charm you’d want and expect when choosing to holiday in Montenegro.
+The Bay of Kotor is one of the most popular places to stay in Montenegro.
+The villages dotted around the Bay of Kotor offer you an authentic experience and have all the charm you’d expect when choosing to holiday in Montenegro.

 They’re also never far from a town, so you have the peace and atmosphere of a quaint Montenegrin fishing village combined with the convenience of being close to sights and amenities.